 Four, crowds.
 Many places attract busloads

 of visitors especially for breakfast.
-We didn’t go to the breakfast
+The lineups

-are very long… Just a heads-up in case you’re claustrophobic!
+can be very long… Just a heads-up in case you’re claustrophobic!
 Make sure

-you’re not starving when you arrive, too, or you might faint in line.
+you’re not starving when you arrive, too.

 NEXT PAGE: a Canadian Maple Syrup Festival at Bronte Creek Provincial Park